blog » Bullet vs Dome Cameras: How to Choose

 A well-integrated and professionally monitored video system can improve incident response times, in turn, helping businesses implement robust security procedures to enhance overall efficiency.

 However, choosing the right security camera for your business can be complex.
+From panoramic 360-degree cameras to pan-tilt-zoom security cameras, there are several camera types to consider.
 The most popular styles of video security systems fall into two main categories: dome vs. bullet camera.

 To help determine which surveillance cameras will be ideal for your business, here is a comprehensive guide to the dome camera vs. bullet, covering their pros, cons and use cases for each camera style.